 More on DVAM:

 October is National Domestic Violence Awareness Month (DVAM).
-YWCA Glendale recognizes this month through community convenings that uplift survivors, a candlelight vigil to honor those who have been lost to domestic violence, and through our Purple Tie Awards event, recognizing men who are working to end domestic violence.
+YWCA Glendale and Pasadena recognizes this month through community convenings that uplift survivors, a candlelight vigil to honor those who have been lost to domestic violence, and through our Purple Tie Awards event, recognizing men who are working to end domestic violence.